-This would also involve taking an extra sample of blood in hospital.
-This may also be used for future genetic research aimed at understanding the genetic influences on vascular disease but would not have implications for you personally.
+If you decide to take part you would agree to an interview and a clinical examination by the researcher.
+It would also involve taking an extra sample of blood in clinic which may be used for future genetic research aimed at understanding the genetic influences on vascular disease but would not have implications for you personally.